 - It's cut from syndication, but a scene between Charles and Colonel Potter is actually rather sweet.
 Both of them have come down with the mumps, which can result in a loss of fertility in adults.
 Charles is freaking out over not being able to father a child, and is practically in tears.
 Potter talks him down.

-Charles: The thought that Charles Winchester the Third could be Charles Winchester the last ...
+Charles: The dread thought that Charles Winchester the Third would all be Charles Winchester the last ...

-Potter: Look, you've got a mild case, you're getting plenty of sack time, you've gotten a rump-full of gammaglobulin, chances are you'll grow old in a house full of little roman numerals.
+Potter: Look, you've got a mild infection, you're getting plenty of sack time, you've gotten a butt-full of gamma globulin.
+The odds are you'll wind up in a house filled with little Roman numerals.

 - Blake's last words to Radar before he leaves.
 "You behave yourself or I'm gonna come back here and kick your butt".
 Doubles as a Tear Jerker when you find out Henry won't be coming back.

 - In "U.N., the Night, and the Music," a rather good-looking Swedish doctor arrives, and Margaret almost immediately falls for him.
 Unfortunately, he's had an injury in the past (nerve damage after his jeep hit a mine) that prevents him from having any sort of sexual relationship with Margaret.
 Hawkeye agrees to run interference for the man, increasingly frustrating Margaret.
 Eventually, the doctor comes clean with her and tries to leave gracefully.
 She immediately stops him and asks if he wouldn't just like to stay and talk for a while.
 He practically falls over himself agreeing, implying this is the first time anyone's accepted his condition.
 Then, the next day, Margaret confronts Hawkeye.

 Margaret: [angrily] And you! [smiles] Thanks for trying to be a jerk.